cfengine/documentation/reference/components/cf-serverd/server_control_promises.markdown

 **Notes**:

-If connecting hosts' public keys have not already been trusted, this allows us to accept the keys on trust.
+If connecting clients' public keys have not already been trusted, this allows us to say \`yes' to accepting the keys on trust.
 Normally this should be an empty list except in controlled circumstances.

 See also the warning about regular expressions in `allowallconnects`.

 ## `listen`